 Aligning Guides and Preventing Misalignment Issues

-- Challenge: Guides are out of vertical alignment, causing shutter malfunction.
+- Challenge: Guides are out of vertical alignment, causing the curtain to bind.

 Troubleshooting the Shutter Not Rolling Smoothly